Codecademy/docs/content/php/concepts/string-functions/terms/strtolower/strtolower.md

   - 'paths/computer-science'
 ---

-The **`strtolower()`** method in PHP converts a string to lowercase.
+The **`strtolower()`** function in PHP converts a string to lowercase.
 It takes a string as input and returns a new string with all the characters converted to lowercase.

 ## Syntax